andreyvit/funfix/README.md

 Running Tests
 -------------

-Fun Fixture has a 100% test coverage for the common (non-db-specific) code, and I'd like it to be that way in the future.
-If you happen to be contributing to funfixtures, you'd need to be able to run tests.
+If you happen to be contributing to the core, you'd want to be able to run tests.
 Please do:

     sudo easy_install -U setuptools
     sudo easy_install nose